R

 ## F-statistic: 299.2 on 1 and 148 DF, p-value: < 2.2e-16

 # The regression coefficient indicates the amount of change in the predicted variable when the predictor variable is changed with one unit.
-In case of the example model, this means that for every centimeter that a petal leave is width, the predicted length of a sepal leave increases with .89 cm.
+In case of the example model, this means that for every centimeter increase in the width of a petal leaf, the predicted length of a sepal leaf increases by 0.89 cm.

 # The coefficients seem to be in accordance with the earlier plots.
 They are not exactly the same, but indicate a similar positive relationship.